Household Bubbling Strategies for Epidemic Control and Social Connectivity: Calculation of and

-In this section, we will calculate how the number of workers within bubbles changes for each merging scenario presented in Sec.~\ref{sec.bubstratt}.
-Recall that $P(s,w)$ denotes the fraction of households with size $s$ and $w$ workers before merging, and $\widetilde{P}(s,w)$ denotes the corresponding distribution after households merge into larger bubbles.
-Below, we show how to calculate $\widetilde{P}(s,w)$ from $P(s,w)$ for each scenario.
+In this section, we will calculate two quantities for each merging scenario presented in Sec.~\ref{sec.bubstratt}.
+First, we compute how the distribution of household sizes and number of workers changes after the merging process.
+Recall that $P(w,s)$ denotes the fraction of households with size $s$ and $w$ workers before merging, while $\widetilde{P}(w,s)$ denotes the corresponding distribution after households merge into larger bubbles.
+Second, we compute the fraction of individuals $f_\mathrm{grow}$ whose bubble size increases after applying each strategy.